rkitover/windows-dev-guide/README.md

 &$script
 ```

-, this can be useful for defining a new scope, analogous to a `(
+, this can be useful for defining a new scope, somewhat but not
-...)` subshell in POSIX shells.
+really analogous to a `( ...)` subshell in POSIX shells.

 #### Using and Writing Scripts